How to NOT blow your budget and ruin the vacation of your dreams.

-It’s not like if they didn’t show up, it was going to be a deal breaker sort of big deal, but their making it in time for our trip was just one of those this is going to be cool to take along for our Maui vacation kind of things.
+It’s not like if the items didn’t show up, it was going to be a deal-breaker sort of big deal, but their making it in time for our trip was just one of those ‘this is going to be cool to take along for our Maui Vacation’ kind of things.
 It was 11 o’clock and Mike; our postman was due to arrive anytime.
 According to my pre-delivery notification, he would be ringing my doorbell at any moment to deliver my package.

 Telling myself that all was good to go, and under control my thoughts turned to vacation visions, daydreaming about relaxing, sitting on the beach enjoying a refreshing glass of pineapple wine while overlooking the ocean.
 Can you hear the island tunes playing in the background?

-All the sudden it hit me.
+All of a sudden it hit me.
 Hold everything!

 The one detail I had overlooked in planning for our trip was checking into the container and consumption laws in Hawaii.